ArrowSK/Arbola.AI-TG-Bot-with-Internet/README.md

 This bot only responds to private messages.

-The chat history is saved to Redis and is deleted every day at midnight CET.
+The chat history is saved to MongoDB and is deleted every day at midnight CET.

 Only certain Telegram usernames are allowed to access the bot (you can set your own via index.js).